VinicinBraga/VinicinBraga/README.md

 <p align="left">

 ## 👤 About Me
 Hello there, esteemed internet explorer!
-I possess a strong fondness for data analysis and am a fervent development enthusiast, constantly in pursuit of exhilarating new challenges!
+I possess a strong fondness for **data analysis** and am a fervent **web development** enthusiast, constantly in pursuit of exhilarating new challenges!

 I extend an invitation to you to delve into my GitHub repository, where you will discover remarkable solutions and the opportunity to join me on this thrilling digital journey!